quantumware/nl/README.md

-# nl README
+# nl

 ## Prerequisites
-Maven, which needs to be installed (mvn) or downloaded (./mvnw)
+Maven, which needs to be installed

 ## Run the demo
+mvn spring-boot:run
+or
-./mvnw spring-boot:run
+mvn spring-boot:run -Dserver.port=9000

 ## Run unit tests
 mvn test